 This usually takes place by trials off NIV during the day, for example when eating/drinking, increasing in length.
 Caution is taken at night, as respiratory effort naturally reduces.
 Usually, even after NIV is no longer required in the day, a further night of NIV is recommended.

 CPAP in an acute setting will be weaned more quickly than NIV, when the patient is stable and no longer in respiratory distress.
 The settings can be reduced by around 2cm every 5-10 minutes.
 When they are down to 4cm and remain stable, they can be trialled on a nasal cannula.

-NIV (also known as BiPAP) and CPAP are used to deliver oxygen via a facemask for those in respiratory failure which has not responded to medical management.
+NIV (also known as BiPAP) and CPAP are used as breathing support delivered via a facemask for those in respiratory failure which has not responded to medical management.
 An ABG is required prior to starting, and for monitoring.
 You are not expected to start NIV by yourself: A senior will always be involved in decision making.

 NIV machines are not found in every ward, but are in respiratory high dependency bays, HDU and ICU.
 It is worth having a look at one if you get the chance!